jamesbeattie9/YT_Playlist_Scraper/README.md

 You will also need to set up a [CSE (Custom Search Engine)](https://programmablesearchengine.google.com/about/) which allows you to search google up to 100 times per day for free.

-A youtube playlist ID can be found by naviagting to the playlist and selecting this part of the URL:
+A youtube playlist ID can be found by navigating to the playlist and selecting this part of the URL:

 ![yturl](./images/ytplaylist.png)